Services

 - You are between the ages of 18-39

-- At the time of your application you must be within the stated age range in order to be eligible.
+- At the time of your application, you must be within the stated age range to be eligible.

 - For the next 12 months, your side business will remain your secondary source of income